The variant is stripped.

 What k-threshold should we set?

-The NHMRC Genomic Data Framework recommends k=100 as a default for open or controlled-access datasets.
-For restricted-access datasets shared with named collaborators under a formal data-access agreement, k=20 or k=50 may be appropriate.
-We configure your k-threshold during deployment based on your HREC-approved methodology - it is locked to that document and not adjustable by individual researchers.
+Australian guidance recommends conservative population thresholds for open or controlled-access datasets, with restricted-access thresholds for datasets shared with named collaborators under a formal data-access agreement.
+GenomeIQ's thresholds are configured during deployment based on your HREC-approved methodology - locked to that document and not adjustable by individual researchers.